John Virgo: Later career and retirement (1991–1995)

 In 1993, Virgo entered the qualifying stages of the Grand Prix and the UK Championship but failed to qualify for the main events, losing both times in round seven.
 Virgo retired from professional play in 1994.

+In 2023, Virgo became the 35th person to be inducted into the World Snooker Tour Hall of Fame.

 Television career

 As part of his exhibition performances, Virgo performed trick shots and comedic impressions of other snooker players.
-During the 1981 World Championship, he performed some of his impressions, including Alex 'Hurricane' Higgins, Steve Davis and Ray Reardon.
-He repeated this act in further World Championships, usually after semi-finals that had ended earlier than expected.

-He is now a TV snooker commentator, working primarily during the BBC's coverage of ranking events.

 From 1991 to 2002, Virgo was co-presenter of the snooker-based TV game show Big Break with Jim Davidson.
-During each show, Virgo participated in the "trick shots" segment, where a competitor who had been ousted from the main quiz would try to copy a complicated snooker shot performed by Virgo in order to win a prize.
-He coined the catchphrase "Pot as many balls as you can", when asked by Davidson to explain the rules to the snooker players.
+The 30-min show paired three contestants with three tour snooker players in a three-round format to win the contestants prizes.
+He said his catchphrase "Pot as many balls as you can" when asked by Davidson to explain the first round rules.
+After that round, Virgo presented a "trick shot" segment, where the losing contestant would try to win a consolation prize by playing a snooker trick shot demonstrated by Virgo.